Page Table of Contents

 Step 1.
 Enable nearby sharing.
 (Enable both of the laptops)

-Go to "Settings > System > Shared experiences > Nearby sharing".
-Turn on it.
+Go to "Settings > System > Shared experiences > Nearby sharing."
+Turn it on.

 Everyone nearby — Your PC will be able to share and receive content from all nearby devices, including those you don't own.